History of Kashgar: Iranian period

-Archaeological and anthropological evidence shows that before the arrival of Turks, the region was primarily populated by Europoids and Indo-European speakers of the Iranian branch.
-The old inhabitanats of the region were the Iranian Saka.
+Archaeological and anthropological evidence shows that before the arrival of Turks, the region was primarily populated by Indo-European speakers of the Iranian branch.
+The old inhabitants of the region were the Iranian Saka.
 The Khotanese Saka language is a variety of Eastern Iranian languages, attested from the ancient Buddhist kingdoms of Khotan, Kashgar and Tumshuq in the Tarim Basin, in what is now southern Xinjiang.
 It is a Middle Iranian language.
 The two kingdoms differed in dialect, their speech known as Khotanese and Tumshuqese.

 The nomadic people of Central Asia, known to the Chinese as the Sai (or Saka), migrated to the Tarim Basin and formed the kingdom of Khotan.
 They were likely the same group known as Sakas to Persians, Greeks, and Indians.
 Iranian Saka tribes established several states, including Hsiu-hsün and Chüan-du northwest of Kashgar.
 Documents in Saka language dating from the 7th to 10th centuries have been found in Khotan and Tumshuq, suggesting the prevalence of Saka dialects in the region.

 Additionally, the Tibetans referred to Kashgar as 'Ga-hjag', similar to the name of a language (Kanchaki) spoken near Kashgar in the 11th century.
 This further supports the idea that the Kashgar area was also home to a Saka dialect.

 The indigenous name of the city was probably Kāš, to which the East Iranian -γar (‘mountain’) was attached.

 In the early 3rd century, Kashgar became a major power center in the "Western Regions".
 However, by the mid-3rd century, as per an inscription by Shapur I, Kashgar was likely the easternmost point of the Persian Sasanian Empire.
 Chinese records from the 4th to 6th centuries describe Kashgar as a wealthy region with numerous large cities.

 The ruler of Kāš in the late 8th century, according to the Middle Persian Manichean text Mahrnāmag (Müller, lines 75-76), was called xšy∂ (‘ruler’ in Sogdian), with the title “Head of Auditors” and the name lyfwtwšy, which is possibly Chinese.

 By the 6th century, it was under Hephthalite rule and later fell under the control of the First Turkish Kaghanate.